DonghanHu/Homepage/README.md

 ### Previous Experience
 **GTA & GRA** Virginia Tech.
 (Since 2019 Aug)<br/>
-Graduate assistant for Network Architecture Programming (CS 4254), Fundamentals of Information Security (CS 5560), Intro to Programming in Python (CS1064), and Software Design & Data Structures (CS2114) <br/>
+Graduate assistant for Network Architecture Programming (CS 4254), Fundamentals of Information Security (CS 5560), Intro to Programming in Python (CS1064), Intro GUI Programming/Graphics (CS3744), and Software Design & Data Structures (CS2114) <br/>
 Developed and tested applications to help modern knowledge workers enhance working productivity.
 Conducted in-lab & field studies to validate research contribution.<br/>

 **Internship:** Social Smart IT Company.
 (2016 June - Aug) <br/>
-Set up and deployed company servers in Java for testing and launching services, maintaining servers, and debugging.<br/>
-Led team to design and develop websites' frameworks based on customized requirements.
-Scripted web pages' content and implemented corresponding functionalities for customers on the world-wide scope. <br/>
+Configured and deployed company servers for the purpose of testing, running, and launching multiple services, as well as maintaining and troubleshooting server-related issues.
+Implemented data structures and solutions with higher-quality performance on the back end.
+Guided a team in designing and developing website frameworks tailored to meet company requirements.
+Scripted and programmed website user interfaces and customized functionalities for a global customer base.
+New-launched website layout and content in Chinese and English languages contributed to a 13.6 % increase in daily visitors.. <br/>

 ### Upcoming Travel & Conference

-**UIST 2022: Oct 30 - Nov 3rd, 2023**
+**UIST 2023: Oct 30 - Nov 3rd, 2023**

 ### Personal Interests
-Bdminton, snowboarding, swimming, video games, and pixel arts. <br/>
+Badminton, snowboarding, swimming, video games, and pixel arts. <br/>
 By the way, say hi to my cats (Matrix, Mocha, and Vector)!<br/>
 <p align="center">
     <img src="cats.JPG" width="450" height="450" />